-There’s really no excuse for bad writing, poor grammar, or multiple egregious typos in a manuscript.
-That said, the occasional typo is to be expected and don’t be too hard on yourself if you have one or a few.
+There’s no excuse for bad writing, poor grammar, or multiple egregious typos in a manuscript.
+That said, the occasional typo is to be expected, and don’t be too hard on yourself if you have one or a few.
 But please, make sure you go through various stages of book editing.
 All books should at least be copyedited and proofread, if not developmentally edited too.
 And just because your book was well copyedited doesn’t mean that you shouldn’t get a proofread.
 Multiple editorial passes are part of publishing a professional book.

 3. Pricing Books Too High